Part of identifying a business defendant is determining who is authorized to accept service of your summons and complaint.

 Where to Serve

 Corporations and LLC/LPs must designate an "Agent for Service of Process" to accept legal documents if their company is sued.
-This can be a person like an attorney, or a company like LegalZoom or Corporation Service Company.
+This can be a person like a member of the company, an attorney, or a company like LegalZoom or Corporation Service Company.
 But other people are also authorized to accept (see above).

 Once again, you'll find this information using the California Secretary of State's online business search tool.
 This also shows addresses where to serve the business.
 Notice the "entity" vs. "agent" addresses.
 The entity is where the business itself is located, but the agent may be somewhere else.